dirkvl/FairPhone/README.md

 <img src="https://github.com/dirkvl/FairPhone/blob/master/Drawings/yellowwhite.JPG" width="400">

+### Keepout areas

+-LINK-

+### Power management

+-LINK-

 ### TOH to FP

-From Jolla community there was a request to make some guide to adapt current Jolla TOH designs to Fairphone casings.
+In the Jolla community there was a request to make a guide to adapt current Jolla TheOtherHalf designs to Fairphone casings.
+Additionally to adapting TOH designs, this can be used to easily connect any I2C, SPI, UART or serial slave devices to the phone.

 [LINK to request on twitter to compare the two and adapt](https://twitter.com/StefaBrand/status/693498456338501632)